fpicetti/occamypy/README.md

 [Stanford Exploration Project](http://zapad.stanford.edu/ettore88/python-solver)
 for solving large scale seismic problems.
-Inspired by Equinor's [PyLops](https://github.com/equinor/pylops) we publish this libary as our contribution to scientific community.
+Inspired by Equinor's [PyLops](https://github.com/equinor/pylops) we publish this library as our contribution to scientific community.

 ## How it works
 This framework allows for the definition of linear and non-linear mapping functions that